amk221/lifx-circadian-lan/README.md

 But, if you're still using non-smart wall switches, then it's likely that come the next day - when you switch the bulb on it will be the wrong Kelvin.

-Example: Go to bed at night, with ultraWarm @ 50.
-Wake up, turn light on, still ultraWarm @ 50 :( when it should be cool @ 4000.
+Example: Go to bed at night, with ultraWarm.
+Wake up, turn light on, still ultraWarm :( when it should be softDaylight

 It's a shame LIFX bulbs don't process the schedules when the light is turned on, that would help.
 In the meantime, this script is an attempt to fix the problem.
 Albeit with a slight delay when resuming an appropriate Kelvin.

+This script effectively makes the colour wheel in the mobile app redundant, as any change will be automatically overridden.
+But, you can still use the brightness controls.

 ### Installation